LaMonte Wade Jr Player Props: Giants vs. Cubs

 LaMonte Wade Jr At The Plate

-- In 27.6% of his games this year, Wade has had at least one RBI.
-He's picked up more than one in 5.2% and driven in three or more of his team's runs in one contest.
+- In 16 games this year (27.1%), Wade has picked up an RBI, and in three of those games (5.1%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.